Attrition returns to bite the unwary

 But there is now a double-whammy taking place.
 Most developed economies are recovering, somewhat slowly, but they are growing.

-This means that companies across many sectors and industries are freeing up budget again.
+This means that companies across many sectors and industries are freeing up budgets again.
 They are entering a growth cycle and investing to help sustain that growth and also releasing frozen projects that could not be worked on during the slowdown.

 So there is a large amount of IT work coming through in the form of RFPs, and new contract wins being announced in the media.